-A two year fixed rate mortgage will protect you against potential interest rate rises
+A two year fixed rate mortgage will secure your monthly repayments at the same level for two years, protecting you against potential interest rate rises

-Keeping your mortgage repayments the same for a set period of time can help you budget and keep your finances on track.
+Keeping your mortgage repayments the same for a set period of time can help you manage your finances by giving regular predictable expenses.

 Compare fixed mortgages